MiriamMcNamara/weekend-sql-to-do-list/README.md

 ===

 - Hoping to get the base mode completed by Saturday.
 I'll have 3-4 hours each day.
 I would love to spend Monday exploring Bootstrap, branching, and other stretch goals.

+PHASE ZERO
+===

+- spend some time creating an epic to-do list about my to-do list to get organized and prioritize

 PHASE ONE: Basic Setup
 (I'd like to do all of this without copy/pasting so that I can get the placement of everything in my head a little better)